Trial Balance Preparation Step by Step (Format, Example & Free Template PDF)

 3. How often should trial balance be prepared?

-Typically monthly, quarterly, or annually as part of accounting cycle.
+Typically monthly, quarterly, or annually as part of the accounting cycle.
+Many modern businesses prepare them monthly for better financial oversight.

 4. Can trial balance be prepared without journal entries?